Recently a new joiner at our company asked me this. Where are SQL commands executed?

-AnySQL Maestro is a unique tool for administering database engine which are accessible via ODBC driver or OLE DB provider.
+A unique tool for administering a database engine that is accessible via ODBC driver or OLE DB provider.

 The reason why I placed this as the first is because of its vast support for many types of databases such as SQL Server, MySQL, Oracle, MS Access, Sybase, DB2, PostgreSQL, etc.

 If you’re a programmer needing to connect to several types of databases, then this tool will come in very handy for you.

 Has been around for quite some time and its database management tools are comprehensive, advanced, and reliable.